Robert Terrill Rundle

-Robert Terrill Rundle (18 June 1811 – 4 February 1896) was a Cornish Wesleyan Methodist missionary from Cornwall, UK.
+Robert Terrill Rundle (18 June 1811 – 4 February 1896) was a Cornish Methodist minister missionary from Cornwall, England.
 His most noteworthy activities relate to his missionary work in Western Canada between 1840 and 1848.

 Early life

 Rundle was born in Mylor, Cornwall in 1811.
-As the grandson of the noted Methodist lay minister William Carvosso, and nephew of Carvosso's prominent missionary son, Benjamin, religion, in particular Methodism, was an obvious influence on Rundle's life from early on.
+As the grandson of the noted Methodist lay minister William Carvosso and nephew of Carvosso's prominent missionary son, Benjamin, religion, in particular Methodism, was an obvious influence on Rundle's life from early on.
 Rundle's father kept his family within the Church of England.
 This Anglican influence stayed with Robert even after he joined the Methodist church in later years, as he still relied on documents such as the Book of Common Prayer in his ministry.

 Robert Rundle enrolled in a business school near Boscastle, Cornwall in 1837.
 Once describing himself as a "radical", he felt that he would, "be transformed into a Tory before long," by the influence of his instructors.
 While at Boscastle, Rundle took an interest in the Wesleyan Church affairs there.
 Eventually Rundle joined the Wesleyan Church in a more active role; he undertook several months of missionary training, and was ordained on 8 March 1840, in London after being approved for a missionary assignment in Rupert's Land.